 Depression is a common condition.
 It is driven by commercialism, which uses our fears to promote unrealistic and unhealthy ideals.
 Radical religious and political ideologies create conflict and tension.

-It is estimated that about 20 percent of the US population have moderate ongoing symptoms of depression.
+It is estimated that about 20 percent of the US population has moderate ongoing symptoms of depression.
 That means one out of five adults is considered “the walking wounded.”
 That’s a lot of hurting people.

 Harmful Thoughts And Actions Toward Yourself or Others

 A lot of our negative thinking comes from our inner critic.
 It is that aspect of our Ego that stresses the negative.
 The Ego does this to keep control.
 It sparks destructive behaviors and addictions.
 Harmful thoughts lead to unhealthy thought patterns, which always escalate.
 We can become harmful to ourselves and others if we don’t find a way to intervene in this downward spiral.
 The negative behavior may start with verbal criticism and sarcasm, leading to yelling and demeaning.
 Then this escalates to paranoid behaviors, like stalking or violence.